w3c/did-extensions/.github/PULL_REQUEST_TEMPLATE/register_did_method.md

 }
 ```

-Please ensure your pull request and entry are passing the required validation rules.
+Please ensure your pull request and entry pass the required validation rules.

 ### Registration Review Process